There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Clambroths are typically over $100 for nice examples.
 Simple lutzes can be had for around $75, with more complex patterns commanding hundreds.

-Coreless/banded swirl marbles vary widely, from $30 or so for more common patterns in good condition to well over $100 for rare Joseph Coats.
+Coreless/banded swirl marbles vary widely, from $30 for more common patterns in good condition to well over $100 for rare Joseph Coats.

-Many swirl glass marbles, whether solid core, ribbon core, or latticinio core, can be worth $20 and up.
-Particularly beautiful examples maybe $50 or more.
+Many swirl glass marbles, solid core, ribbon core, or latticinio core, can be worth $20 and up.
+Particularly beautiful examples could be $50 or more at auction.

 Tell Us What You Think –